A. O. Smith: History

 In the 2000s, A. O. Smith made a number of acquisitions, by acquiring State Industries, Inc., and its subsidiary APCOM Inc., Shenzhen Speeda Industrial Co.
 Ltd., and Athens Products, a supplier of hermetic motors for scroll compressor applications, as well as The Changheng Group of Changzhou, China, a manufacturer of fractional horsepower motors for HVAC applications, Taicang Special Motor Company, Ltd., of Suzhou, China, Yueyang Zhongmin Special Electrical Machinery Co.
 Ltd., Lochinvar Corporation, a manufacturer of high efficiency condensing boilers for hot water and hydronic heating applications, and in 2006, GSW Inc. a water heaters manufacturer for the Canadian market, and The American Water Heater Company, the exclusive supplier of water heaters to Lowe's, carrying the Whirlpool brand.
 In 2009, the company entered the water purification industry with a new venture, A. O. Smith (Shanghai) Water Treatment Products Co.
-Ltd. In 2010, A. O. Smith opened a 76,000 square foot residential water heater manufacturing plant in Bangalore, India, which later expanded to 297000 sq ft operation with expansion to manufacture of water purification products.
+Ltd. In 2010, A. O. Smith opened a 76,000 square foot residential water heater manufacturing plant in Bengaluru, India, which later expanded to 297000 sq ft operation with expansion to manufacture of water purification products.
 Takagi Industrial Company's North American operations were acquired in 2010..
-In 2011, A.O.
-Smith sold its electric motor business to Regal-Beloit.
+In 2011, A. O. Smith sold its electric motor business to Regal-Beloit.

-On August 8, 2016, A.O.Smith, acquired Austin-based water filtration company Aquasana (previously known as Sun Water Systems) from L' Catterton for $87 Million.
+On August 8, 2016, A. O.Smith, acquired Austin-based water filtration company Aquasana (previously known as Sun Water Systems) from L' Catterton for $87 Million.

-In 2016, A.O Smith was successfully sued by a Chicago area family because the company has refused to include a safety feature in their water heaters to prevent scalding deaths.
-Immediately after receiving the verdict, A.O.
-Smith appealed the decision and in December 2018 the verdict was reversed.
+In November 2024, A. O.Smith finalized the acquisition of Pureit, the water purification business of Hindustan Unilever for ₹600 crore.

 Brands

-A.O.
-Smith operates under the following brand names around the world: A.O.
-Smith (United States, Canada, China, Europe, Turkey, India and Vietnam), GSW (Canada), John Wood (Canada), State Water Heaters, American Water Heaters, Reliance Water Heaters, Lochinvar, Takagi and U.S. Craftmaster Water Heaters.
+A. O. Smith operates under the following brand names around the world: A. O. Smith (United States, Canada, China, Europe, Turkey, India and Vietnam), GSW (Canada), John Wood (Canada), State Water Heaters, American Water Heaters, Reliance Water Heaters, Lochinvar, Takagi, Giant Factories Inc. and U.S. Craftmaster Water Heaters.

 Products

 A. O. Smith Water Products Company is headquartered in Milwaukee, Wisconsin.
-The Ashland City, TN location is home of the world's largest water heater factory.
-A.O.
-Smith Corporation manufactures the following types of water heaters for residential uses: gas and propane, hybrid, electric, tankless, and solar.
+The Ashland City, Tennessee location is home of the world's largest water heater factory.
+A. O. Smith Corporation manufactures the following types of water heaters for residential uses: gas and propane, hybrid, electric, tankless, and solar.
 The company manufactures the following types of water heaters for commercial uses: oil-fired, gas and electric, as well as boilers, storage tanks, and skid systems.
-They also provide the following accessories: pump tanks, and expansion tanks.
+It also provide the following accessories: pump tanks, and expansion tanks.

-A.O.
-Smith Foundation
+A. O. Smith Foundation

-The A. O. Smith Foundation is a private, nonprofit organization, founded in 1955, that has contributed nearly $35 million to qualifying charitable, educational, scientific, literary, and civic organizations located primarily in communities where A. O. Smith Corporation has facilities.
+The A. O. Smith Foundation is a private, nonprofit organization, founded in 1955, that has contributed nearly $50 million to qualifying charitable, educational, scientific, literary, and civic organizations located primarily in communities where A. O. Smith Corporation has facilities.
 The support for the Foundation comes from the profits of A. O. Smith Corporation.